helloguo/notes/AzureFunctions.md

 }
 ```

-In order to dump the file, we can simply use log like this:
+In order to dump the file, we can simply use `log` as shown below:
 ```
 public static async Task<HttpResponseMessage> Run(HttpRequestMessage req, TraceWriter log, string myInputFile) {